-These are some examples of job descriptions we have handpicked from real Respiratory Therapist resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Respiratory Therapist resumes for your reference.

-- Teach classes (average of 7 patients per class, 1-2 classes per day) educating patients about OSA while providing thorough instruction on use of Apnealink Air device.
+- Teach classes (average of 7 patients per class, 1-2 classes per day) educating patients about OSA while providing thorough instruction on the use of the Apnealink Air device.

 - Guide patients through one-on-one appointments regarding APAP setup.

-- Upload HST devices using Apnealink Software during return appointments and continuing testing process to APAP trial if pt qualifies.
+- Upload HST devices using Apnealink Software during return appointments and continue testing process to APAP trial if pt qualifies.

-- Upload APAP unto software “Encoreanywhere” in return appointment, verify that patient has enough data and create report.
+- Upload APAP unto software “Encoreanywhere” in return appointment, verify that patient has enough data, and create a report.

 - Guide patients through paperwork regarding HIPAA regulation, rights and responsibilities, and financial aspects.

-- Knowledge of Respiratory equipment, daily checks, proper tubing, repairs if needed.
+- Knowledge of Respiratory equipment, daily checks, proper tubing, and repairs if needed.

-- Administration of Respiratory Medication, draw blood gas and blood sample analysis.
+- Administration of Respiratory Medication, drawing blood gas, and blood sample analysis.

-- Make a primary decision on whether to transport in an emergency, or continue to maintain patients care until transfer of patient.
+- Make a primary decision on whether to transport in an emergency or continue to maintain patient care until the transfer of the patient.